It’s officially time for hayrides, picnics, and pumpkin

 that goes grate with a variety of cheeses, especially Hook’s 5-year Cheddar.

-With the crowd-cheesing richness of a classic cheddar, it’s aged longer to enhance the complexity and tang.
+With the crowd-pleasing richness of a classic cheddar, Hook's 5-year Cheddar is aged longer to enhance its complexity and tang.
 When paired

 with an amber ale, the result is a nutty, toffee-like combination that’s truly